 2. Tap and hold the Dynamic Island to hang up a call

 When you’re on a call on iPhone 14 Pro or iPhone 14 Pro Max, tap and hold the Dynamic Island — doing so will pop out a miniature call screen.
 From here, tap the red button to hang up the call.

 When you’re on a call, press the Side button once, and it will disconnect the call.

-You can’t disconnect calls by pressing the iPhone Side button if you’re talking via AirPods, Bluetooth headphones, or the iPhone speaker.
-Pressing the Side button to end an ongoing call works when you’re using the top iPhone earpiece.
+Note: You can’t disconnect calls by pressing the iPhone Side button if you’re talking via AirPods, Bluetooth headphones, or the iPhone speaker.
+Pressing the Side button to end an ongoing call only works when you’re using the top iPhone earpiece.

 When you’re on a call with AirPods, on-device speaker, or any Bluetooth buds, pressing the Side button rightly locks the screen, helping you save battery.

 You can prevent your iPhone Side button from ending an ongoing call by following these steps: